chrisgrouge/webflow-form-processing/README.md

 ### 1. config

 The config file is used to store sensetive information, much like the Google Recaptcha secret.
 This makes it easy to store as a variable to use through out the application, not just in one file.
-Since we only have one file using it, it's not super helpful, but we may introduce more files in the future.
+Since we only have one file using it, it's not super helpful, but we may introduce more files in the future.<br>
+*Note: the config file was setup for testing purposes but these secrets likey should be added as environment variables on the lambda function.*

 ### 2. html

-File *honeypot-example.html* is just an example of what the honeypot field will be when it's placed on the form.
+-   *honeypot-example.html* is just an example of what the honeypot field will be when it's placed on the form.

-File *test-form.html* can be used for local testing.
+-   *test-form.html* can be used for local testing.
 You'll have to manually set the form action url to a dev link so you can trigger a dev lambda function.

 ### 3. index.js